JULY-JUNE ・ 11 MONTHS・ SHARED VOLUNTEER HOUSING OR HOST FAMILY・ TEACH ENGLISH, LANGUAGE ARTS, SCIENCE, MATH

 In an urban placement, you live in basic teacher housing near the school.
 You have access to supermarkets, internet, telephones and other modern conveniences, and have the resources to cook for yourself.
 In school, your classes tend to be larger and more advanced.

 The outer islands are a very different story.
 Pristine and remote, these placements are in small communities living on atolls that have remained largely untouched by modernity.
 Life here is beautiful but very difficult.
 Internet and telephones are largely the stuff of dreams, and necessities as basic as water can be hard to come by.
 Food consists of fish from the lagoon and fruit that can be grown on the island.
 As a volunteer, you live with a host family who provides a doorway into the complex and all consuming social structures that allow these communities to function.
 Classes are smaller, usually not as advanced, and school supplies are limited at best.
 The outer islands are, by all accounts, a true adventure.

-The Marshall Islands Year program cost is funded by the Marshall Islands Ministry of Education but volunteers are required to make a US$2,000 deposit, which will be refunded upon successful completion of the program.
+The Marshall Islands Year program cost is funded by the Marshall Islands Public School System but volunteers are required to make a US$2,000 deposit, which will be refunded upon successful completion of the program.
 This generous funding covers international airfare from a designated US departure city*, visa, housing, monthly living stipend, supplemental overseas health and emergency evacuation insurance, orientation and additional training conferences, 24-hour in-country field director support, access to a remote teacher quality coordinator, alumni support and networking.

 Many volunteers are able to successfully fund raise all or a significant portion of their volunteer commitment.
 Please refer to our fundraising page for more information about fundraising possibilities.